globus-labs/summer-2022/README.md

 4. Save As `your-name.html` in the `students` directory
 5. Fill in `your-name.html` with a small bio, along with your interests and goals for the summer.
 Use Bootstrap to style your page.
 See if you can add some [components](https://getbootstrap.com/docs/5.1/components/accordion/) that make sense and look good!
 Try your best not to use any custom CSS.

-** You will be editing your page throughout the summer with the what you're working on, so feel free to use this first draft as an opportunity to learn Bootstrap and play around with different components.
+** You will be editing your page throughout the summer with what you're working on, so feel free to use this first draft as an opportunity to learn Bootstrap and play around with different components.
 It's okay if this first draft looks a little silly!

 ## Tech we're using
 We're using html and CSS for this website.
 We're also using the CSS framework [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/).